Frequently Asked Questions

 I am interested in research.
 Are there opportunities for me?

-Yes, Community based primary care, (Community Medicine Rotation during R2) and Quality Assurance Rotation (3rd year).
+Yes, Community based primary care, (Community Medicine Rotation during R2) and Quality Assurance Rotation (3rd year) and the option to participate in longitudinal research projects and/or research electives led by Dr. Many.

 How does obstetrics fit into your curriculum?